ibexa/documentation-developer/docs/extending/custom_icons.md

 ### Icons React component

-You can use React component to change icons in Back Office and Page Builder.
+You can use a React component to change icons in Back Office and Page Builder.

 See the example with React component in the `alert.js` configuration: